 The property owner of an amusement park can be found liable for premises liability if he or she has not properly maintained the grounds and facilities.
 The landowner, the amusement park owner, or some third party would be responsible for maintaining the condition of the property so that any foreseeable injuries are prevented.

 What to do if you are injured at a Connecticut amusement park

 If you or someone you know has been injured in a Connecticut amusement park accident, it is very important that you do not handle your case by yourself.
 Since these cases can be overwhelming to handle on your own, oftentimes you may end up getting less money for your case than you deserve.

 Instead, you should contact a Connecticut accident injury attorney who specializes in cases like yours.
-Schedule a free consultation today with one of our experienced attorneys, to find out what you are entitled to.
-Our team will make sure your case is fully evaluated, and your rights are fully protected.
-Call us today at 888-244-5480, so we can take care of all the hard work, while you focus on getting better.
+Click here to schedule a free consultation today with one of our experienced attorneys, to find out what you are entitled to.
+Our team will make sure your case is fully evaluated and ensure that your rights are fully protected.
+Call us today at 888-244-5480 so we can take care of all the hard work while you focus on getting better.